CommandLineHeroes/clh-the-game/README.md

-# the-game
+# Command Line Heroes: The Game
-Command Line Heroes: The Game an adventure game built using our own Hero Engine
+Command Line Heroes: The Game is a brand new open source an adventure game that was announced on Season 2 - [Episode 1](https://www.redhat.com/en/command-line-heroes/season-2/press-start) of the Command Line Heroes [Podcast](https://www.redhat.com/en/command-line-heroes).
+The game will be created using our own [Hero Engine](https://github.com/CommandLineHeroes/hero-engine) which we are working on first.

+Right now this repo is just a placeholder until we get the engine to a point where we can start building the game.
+Check out the [hero-engine](https://github.com/CommandLineHeroes/hero-engine) if you want to contribute!